GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 # Step 2

-To make earthquake and tsunami events (for both stochastic and uniform slip), see [run_make_all_tsunami_events.PBS](run_make_all_tsunami_events.PBS).
+To make earthquake and tsunami events (for both stochastic, variable_uniform, and uniform slip), see [run_make_all_tsunami_events.PBS](run_make_all_tsunami_events.PBS).

     qsub run_make_all_tsunami_events.PBS